 With that, we were on our way back to Putnam, CT.

-When we got back to Barnes, we unloaded it and brought it right into their garage, where another of my uncles was working as head mechanic (my dad had also worked for the Barnes family driving trucks for 20 years before going into business in 1980 at the age of 34).
+When we got back to Barnes, we unloaded it and brought it right into their garage, where another of my uncles was working as head mechanic (my dad had also worked for the Barnes family driving trucks for 20 years before

 Me, my dad, and my uncle went up to Chesterfield, MA to look at 'Mater, a 1964 B61SX.
 We got there about an hour before dark to check the truck out.
 It was quite cold.
 The dump body was up a little bit, sitting on 6x6" blocks and it was full of frozen mud and scrap metal.
 The tailgate was down and chained about level with the bed and it too had mud frozen on it.
 The ears on the driver's side of the body were bent, not allowing the tailgate to be brought up and pinned in place.